agam/agam-old.github.io/source/_posts/2014-11-05-moving-to-ello.markdown

 3. Using markdown in posts.
 This was _the_ big reason, in hindsight.
 Three years ago there was _no_ other way to do this.
 Today, even Wordpress supports markdown out of the box.

-Given all this, I don't see a reason (other than good code formatting) why I shouldn't just stay in [Ello](https://ello.co/agamb) instead ...
+Given all this, I don't see a reason (other than good code formatting) why I shouldn't just stay in [Ello](https://ello.co/agamb) instead.

+_Update_: Nah, I really want to be able to separate the "code-related" stuff from other stuff to talk about.
+So this blog stays ...